Covid 19 coronavirus: Kiwis in assisted isolation get a breath of fresh air

-A breath of fresh air for Kiwis under quarantine at Auckland's Rydges Hotel as aviation security officers escorted them for their daily exercise today.
+Kiwis in 14-day quarantine are being given a breath of fresh air under the watchful eye of aviation security officers each day - as they escort them for exercise in central Auckland.

-About 1000 New Zealanders who returned from overseas after the lockdown are currently being put up in hotels under new quarantine measures.
+About 1000 New Zealanders who returned from overseas after the lockdown started are currently being put up in hotels under quarantine measures.

 Up to 18 hotels are being used with two of those specifically set aside for those with symptoms and those who are being tested for Covid-19.

-A group of about 30 were seen going on for their exercise under the watch of security officers at Victoria Park on Wednesday morning.
+About 30 people staying at Auckland's inner-city Rydges Hotel were seen going for their exercise under the watch of security officers at Victoria Park on Wednesday morning.

 READ MORE: